Homepage

 Eugene

-Immersed in nature, the Eugene metropolitan area is the second largest city in Oregon and home to the Knight Law Center.
+Immersed in nature, the Eugene metropolitan area is the second largest city in Oregon, home of the Oregon Ducks and the Knight Law Center.
 Eugene is also home to the Federal Courthouse, Lane County Circuit Court, and the city’s Municipal Court.

 Skyline of Eugene with trees in the foreground and hills in the background